LucasWaelti/kalibr-wiki/Calibration-targets.md

 ```

 ###C) Circlegrid
-The standard OpenCV symmetric and asymmetric circle grid are supported using the following configuration:
+The standard OpenCV symmetric and asymmetric circle grids are supported using the following configuration:

 **circlegrid.yaml**
 ```